GSA/digitalgov.gov/content/posts/2015-07-15-safe-travels-with-travwell.md

 Don’t worry.
 CDC’s TravWell app answers those questions and much more.
 It is available for both iOS and Android users.
 It takes less than a minute to download and is very intuitive, and easy to use.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-517-CDC-TravWell-app-menu-and-trip-screens-from-Apple-iTunes.jpg" alt="The CDC's TravWell app's menu and trip screens" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-517-CDC-TravWell-app-menu-and-trip-screens-from-Apple-iTunes.jpg" alt="The CDC's TravWell app's menu and trip screens" >}}

 The app guides you to pick your favorite destination and your travel dates to create a trip.
 You can personalize it with your profile.
 Voila—now you have customized travelers’ health information for your destination literally at your fingertips.